 How to Create a YouTube Channel

-No technical know-how needed here; YouTube makes it incredibly easy to set up your channel.
+Thankfully, there’s no technical know-how needed here; YouTube makes it incredibly easy to set up your channel.

-First, sign into your YouTube account and click on the user icon at the top right of the screen.
+First, sign in to your YouTube account and click on the user icon at the top right of the screen.
 Choose “Account Settings” from the drop-down menu.

 Once there, click on “Create a Channel” next to your email.
 Choose “Use a Business or Other Name.”